What is Unrelated Business Income Tax (UBIT)?

-One of the great features of a Checkbook Control 401k and Checkbook Control Defined Benefit Plan, as opposed to Self-Direct IRAs & HSAs, is that their real estate acquisition indebtedness does not generate UDFI.
-In other words, such plans are not taxed for income generated by debt financed real property.
-Section 514(c)(9) of the internal revenue code specifically exempts 401(k)s and Defined Benefit Plans from UDFI related to real estate acquisition indebtedness.
+One of the great features of QRPs, Qualified Retirement Plans, Checkbook Control 401k and Checkbook Control Defined Benefit Plan, as opposed to Self-Direct IRAs & HSAs, is that their real estate acquisition indebtedness does not generate UDFI.
+In other words, such plans are not taxed on debt-financed real estate income.
+Section 514(c)(9) of the internal revenue code specifically exempts QRPs, 401(k)s, Defined Benefit Plans and other “Qualified Organizations” from UDFI related to real estate acquisition indebtedness.

 UBIT Tax Rates and Tax Return Filing

 The tax rates that apply to UBTI and UDFI are those that apply to trusts, as specified in Section 511 of the Internal Revenue Code.
-Trusts are subject to compressed income tax rates and reach the maximum tax rate of 39.6% at UBTI of only $12,750.
+Trusts are subject to compressed income tax rates and reach the maximum tax rate of 37% at UBTI of only $12,750.
 It’s important to note that those trust rates do not apply to capital gains, which are taxed at the lower capital gains tax rates.

 Checkbook Retirement Plans that have UBTI of $1,000 or more must file Form 990-T with the IRS by the 15th day of the fourth month after the end of the taxable year, which will usually be April 15.
 IRS Form 8868 can be filed to request an automatic extension.
 Both the Form 990-T and any UBIT payable are the responsibility of the retirement plan, not the account-holder, and should be filed using an EIN obtained specifically for the retirement plan.The taxes must be paid from retirement plan funds.